The Vanguard Study: Testing a New Way to Screen For Cancer

 - Not currently participating in another study testing a new cancer screening method or technology.

-Connect with a local research team in your region to discuss your situation further and determine eligibility.
+Connect with a local research team in your region.

 All participants provide a blood sample at enrollment and 1 year after enrollment.
+Two study groups will have their blood tested using an MCD test and one group will not have their blood tested with an MCD test.
 Everyone will also fill out 3 questionnaires: at enrollment, 1 year after enrollment and 2 years after enrollment.
 Some participants will also be asked to fill out a questionnaire approximately 3 months after enrollment and 15 months after enrollment.

 Connect with a local research team in your region to discuss their enrollment process.